MechMindRobotics/mecheye_cpp_interface-archived/README.md

 4. Click **Generate** and then **Open Project** and project will be opened in Visual Studio.

-5. Add all extrated .dll files in Step 3 to System Path.

 ## Quick Start

-Open the Visual Studio.
+1. Open the Visual Studio.

-Modify the IP address according to the actual address in every sample_xxx.cpp files and build it.
+2. Modify the IP address according to the actual address in every sample_xxx.cpp files and build it.
+Then VS will generate an .exe file in working directory, usually **.\build\Debug\MechEye_OpenInterface.exe**.

 ![ip](./img/ip.jpg)

-Then VS will generate an exe file, usually **.\build\Debug\MechEye_OpenInterface.exe**.
+3. Add all extrated .dll files from **dependencies for MechEye_OpenInterface.7z** to the working directory.

-Run this program and it will capture pictures and point clouds in the folder **D:/test/**.
+4. Run this .exe file and it will capture images and point clouds in the working directory.

 ## Project hierarchy